ion-vortex/engine/docs/game-design/network-architecture.md

 ## Client Architecture (Custom C++)

-The client is built using the Oxide framework with:
+The client is built using the Ion Vortex engine:
 - **bgfx**: Cross-platform rendering
 - **ImGui**: Immediate mode UI
 - **GLFW**: Window management and input